Young Adults: Between a Rock and a Hard Place

 How About Other Eating Disorders?

 Given that eating disorders like bulimia or binge-eating disorders are very common, it is shocking how little research there is to report on.
 The study I’m telling you about here is specifically about anorexia, though I imagine it is pretty safe to assume it is relevant to other restricting eating disorders that may not quite fit the official anorexia diagnosis.
 For bulimia nervosa, FBT-BN is a variant of family-based treatment that is already quite collaborative, as adolescents are likely to have both the motivation and the cognitive ability to get well.
-Excitingly, the ever-productive Lock, Le Grange et al team have recently released results from a randomised controlled trial comparing this treatment with CBT for bulimia in adolescents.
+Excitingly, the ever-productive Lock, Le Grange et al team have recently released results from a randomized controlled trial comparing this treatment with CBT for bulimia in adolescents.

 How About Adults?